 Begin your journey and get started on our International Admissions page.

 From preparing your I-20 or DS2019, to airport pickup upon arrival and new student orientation, through travel I-20s and more, our Exchange and Sponsored Students Coordinator is here for you.

 You can reach the coordiantor at firstname.lastname@example.org to learn more about the Exchange or Sponsored Student Programs

 Our personalized visa guidance does not end with your initial I-20.

 We are here to support you and assist you in making wise choices to maintain your visa status and ensure your success at UCM.

 The International Student Forms Page will guide you in how we can assist with topics such as OPT, CPT, change of status, obtaining a Social Security Number and much more.

 Below are options you, as a UCM undergrad, can take advantage of to start your graduate program while you finish your undergraduate degree.

-To petition for dual enrollment please review the undergraduate enrollment in graduate courses policy in the catalog, then complete the petition form*.
+To petition for concurrent enrollment please review the undergraduate enrollment in graduate courses policy in the catalog, then complete the petition form*.

-Please pay close attention to the information about how dual enrollment impacts financial aid, and the implications of not completing a bachelor's degree as planned.
+Please pay close attention to the information about how concurrent enrollment impacts financial aid, and the implications of not completing a bachelor's degree as planned.